 Based on the above analysis, the Hearing Officer recommends as follows:

 Pursuant to R.I.
-Gen. Laws § 44-30-87(a), the Taxpayer is not entitled to his refund claimed for 2018 and the Division properly denied the Taxpayer's claim for the refund.
+Gen. Laws § 44-30-87(a), the Taxpayers are not entitled to the refund claimed for 2020, and the Division properly denied the Taxpayers' claim for the refund.